opensanctions/mapper-senzing/README.md

 Download the files and then add the OPENSANCTIONS data source to the Senzing configuration and load the JSON file in.

+**IMPORTANT:** Please be advised that OpenSanctions data is subject to non-commercial licensing conditions.
+If you intend to use it in a commercial setting, please refer to the [data licensing](https://opensanctions.org/licensing/) page.

 ### Running the processor locally

 Install the dependencies in `requirements.txt` and then check out the `Makefile` to see how to run the processor locally.